julianryorex/EPIIC-Project/docs/README_dev.md

 ### Testing

 All testing related files should exist under the test directory.
-We are using <a href="https://travis-ci.org/">Travis CI</a> for continuous integration, so all .yaml files should be in test.
+We are using [Travis CI](https://travis-ci.org/) for continuous integration, so all .yaml files should be in test.

 (more to come...)